wizarrrr/wizarr/README.md

 ## Documentation

-Any issues we welcome you to come onto our [Discord](https://discord.gg/XXCz7aM3ak) and ask for a member of staff, we would be happy to help.

-If you want to help contribute to Wizarr by building V4's documentation we would really appreciate it, again join the [Discord](https://discord.gg/XXCz7aM3ak) and we can get you started.

 ~~Check out our documentation for instructions on how to install and run Wizarr!
 [View Documentation](https://github.com/Wizarrrr/wizarr/blob/master/docs/setup/README.md)~~

+If you encounter any issues please don't hesitate to visit our [Discord](https://discord.gg/XXCz7aM3ak) and ask for help, we would be happy to help.

 <a href="https://discord.gg/XXCz7aM3ak">
 <img alt="Chat on Discord" src="https://img.shields.io/discord/1020742926856372224"/>
 </a>

+## Contributing

+If you wish to contribute to our project you can check out our contributing guide [here](https://github.com/wizarrrr/wizarr/blob/develop/CONTRIBUTING.md).

 ## Thank you